FusedStamen/AWUS036ACM_Setup/README.md

 **Alfa AWUS036ACM (MT7612U) Setup Payload for the WiFi Pineapple Pager**

 Sets up the Alfa AWUS036ACM external WiFi adapter in monitor mode with configurable channel hopping.
-Adapter and hopper persist after the payload exits so you can run other payloads immediately without reconfiguration.
+The adapter and hopper persist after the payload exits so you can run other payloads immediately without reconfiguration.

 ---